polarfire-soc/polarfire-soc-buildroot-sdk/doc/MPFS-DEV-KIT_user_guide.md

 interfaces: the first contains the Linux console running at 115200 baud and the second provides JTAG suitable for use with OpenOCD.
 6. On the HiFive Unleashed Expansion board, update the PolarFire FPGA with the FPGA bitstream provided.
-See section Software Installation and Configuration  for steps to program the FPGA.
+See the [Software Installation and Configuration section](#software-installation-and-configuration) for steps to program the FPGA.
-7. The HiFive Unleashed platform is now configured as seen in the FPGA Design in Libero section.
+7. The HiFive Unleashed platform is now configured as seen in the [FPGA Design in Libero section](#fpga-design-in-libero).
 8. Plug-in the HiFive Unleashed board to the HiFive Unleashed Expansion board on the FMC connector.
 Push the power button ON on the HiFive Unleashed board.
 Note: Do not connect the power supply to the HiFive Unleashed board.